 What is Jingle Mail?
 This name arose in Alberta in the 1980’s when mortgage holders started to mail their home keys to the banks.
 The envelopes would jingle.
-Alberta is the only Canadian province where non-recourse residential mortgages are commonly available.
+Alberta and Saskatchewan are the only Canadian province where non-recourse residential mortgages are commonly available.
 A non-recourse mortgage is one where the mortgage holder is not responsible for any short fall arising from the sale of the property.

 Jingle Mail – How the Oil Crisis Resulted in Jingle mail in Alberta becoming more common.

 Jingle mail is the act of walking away from an underwater mortgage by mailing your keys back to the bank.

 This is starting to be used in Alberta as the oil crisis continues.